-On July 4, 1897 Mrs. Eddy invited the attendees at the Communion service at The Mother Church to a reception at her home in Concord, New Hampshire the next day.
-Mary Eaton and her parents were among the crowd of over 2000 visitors to Pleasant View that day at the combined religious and holiday gathering.
+On July 4, 1897, Mrs. Eddy invited the attendees at the Communion service at The Mother Church to a reception at her home in Concord, New Hampshire the next day.
+Mary and her parents were among the crowd of over 2000 visitors to Pleasant View that day at the combined religious and holiday gathering.

 Mary Eaton was listed as a practitioner in The Christian Science Journal for over 40 years, starting with the November 1897 issue.
-A year later she was a member of the “Class of Seventy,” the last class taught by Mrs. Eddy.
-Later when writing of the experience, Miss Eaton said that she learned the importance of “childlikeness” in that class.
+The following year, she was invited to join the “Class of Seventy,” the last class taught by Mrs. Eddy.
+Later, when writing of the experience, Miss Eaton said that she learned the importance of “childlikeness” in that class.
 She was struck by Mrs. Eddy’s humility, and commented on how Mrs. Eddy appeared to listen for God’s voice before speaking.
 She wrote of her teacher, “She was very witty, and when she said something that would bring tears to our eyes, she would immediately tell us something to make us laugh.”

-Mrs. Eddy greatly appreciated Miss Eaton’s loving service and efforts on her behalf, as is evidenced by the following message to her which was printed in the Christian Science Sentinel shortly after Mrs. Eddy moved to Chestnut Hill in 1908: “You will accept my thanks for your multiplied favors, flowers, and friendship unceasing.
+Mrs. Eddy greatly appreciated Mary Eaton’s loving service and efforts on her behalf, as is evidenced by the following message to her which was printed in the Christian Science Sentinel shortly after Mrs. Eddy moved to Chestnut Hill in 1908: “You will accept my thanks for your multiplied favors, flowers, and friendship unceasing.
 Lovingly yours, M. B. G. Eddy.”2